 Australian Red Cross

-The Australian Red Cross (ARC) is one of Australia's most trusted and effective partners in disaster preparedness and response.
-Through the International Federation of Red Cross and Red Crescent Societies the Australian Red Cross is part of the largest humanitarian network in the world, with links to 190 National Societies around the world.
+Australian Red Cross is one of Australia's most trusted and effective partners in disaster preparedness and response.
+As a member of the International Federation of Red Cross and Red Crescent Societies, Australian Red Cross is part of the largest global humanitarian network, with links to 190 Red Cross and Red Crescent National Societies ('National Societies') around the world.

 Strengthening disaster preparedness

-Building capacity for early action
+Enhancing capacity for early action

-The ARC is collaborating across the Red Cross Red Crescent Movement to strengthen partners' anticipatory action capability.
+Australian Red Cross is collaborating across the Red Cross Red Crescent Movement to strengthen partners' anticipatory action capability.
 This includes supporting countries across the region, with a particular focus on the Pacific, to establish triggers related to multi-hazard forecasts, and take pre-agreed actions before disasters strike, to reduce their impact.

-Delivering locally led inclusive and accountable humanitarian responses
+Delivering locally led, inclusive and accountable humanitarian responses